|

 - Lim Soo Hoon, Singapore’s first woman Permanent Secretary

-- Jennifer Yeo, lawyer and wife of Cabinet minister George Yeo
+- Jennifer Yeo, lawyer and wife of former Cabinet minister George Yeo

 - Claire Chang, wife of Ho Kwon Ping- founder of Banyan Tree Holdings